 Dr. Philip Wayne Lucas was born in Norfolk, Virginia on August 25, 1957 and passed away Saturday, August 31, 2019.
 Dr. Lucas was a resident of New Carrollton, Maryland.

-To send flowers in memory of Dr. Philip Wayne Lucas, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dr. Philip Wayne Lucas, please visit our Heartfelt Sympathies Store.

 Dr. Lucas was educated in the Norfolk Public Schools, graduating from Booker T. Washington High School in 1975.
 He furthered his education at Norfolk State University where he obtained a Bachelor of Social work and a Master of Social Work Degrees.
 He received a Doctor of Social Work Degree from International University for Graduate Studies, Basseterre, St. Kitts, WI.

 Dr. Lucas, LICSW, LCSW, ACSW was a consultant, trainer and psychotherapist with more than 30 years of direct practice and administrative experience.
 Licensed as a clinical social worker in the District of Columbia and Florida, Dr. Lucas was the owner and founder of Clinical/Administrative Services and Training, PLLC.
 He contracted with many domestic and international organizations.
 His work included: clinical supervision and consultation, quality assurance, professional ethics, disaster and trauma, grief and bereavement, mental health, child welfare, sexuality, substance abuse, suicide prevention, forensics and organizational development.

 Dr. Lucas was a university professor for two decades serving as Adjunct Associate Professors at Howard University School of Social Work; Trinity University DC School of Education Clinical Counseling program and The George Washington University School of Public Health.